image

 We are constantly monitoring things going on in the field.
 Our courses reflect the necessary balance between designing proven practical in the field and new style, unusual cutting edge floral art.

-Because we have been around for almost sixty years, we have many friends and graduates in the field.
+Because our school has been around for over seventy years, we have many friends and graduates in the field.
 We are constantly in touch with them.
-When we find that a certain style or approach seems to be significant, we incorporate it into our training.
+When we find that a certain style or approach seems to be significant, we usually incorporate it into our training.

-We also constantly monitor design shows and organizations, and enjoy one of the largest private floral school libraries in the country, with texts and periodicals constantly arriving at our doors.
-This also proves quite helpful.......
+We also constantly monitor design shows and organizations, and enjoy one of the largest private floral school libraries in the country, with texts and periodicals from all over the world constantly arriving at our doors.
+We are online daily and watch what is going on in our very dynamic art form.
+All of these prove quite helpful.......

 Back in the 40's when the school was established floral designers had to know how to design a casket spray hand method on a wooden dowel, and create symbolic arrangements in moss on wire frames

-Today's floral artist must feel comfortable designing in both foam and water, must understand multi-level floral art, and feel comfortable with a much wider range of techniques and tools.
+Today's floral artist must feel comfortable designing in both foam and water, must understand multi-level floral art, and feel comfortable with a much wider range of techniques, styles and tools.

 Some things change.
 Some things remain constant.